 Essential oils for weed management

-Clove oil, when sprayed directly on noxious weeds mixed with a bit of Castile soap will kill the leaves of most broadleaf weeds.
+Clove essential oil, is a n excellent weed killer when sprayed directly on noxious weeds.
+Mix clove with a bit of Castile soap, and it will kill the leaves of most broadleaf weeds.
 Clove oil also repels most insects and mites.

 Cinnamon Essential Oil